blahosyl/enlightened-publishing/README.md

 This section provides an overview of user stories, and which features facilitate particular user stories.
 The user stories were introduced in the section [User stories](#user-stories) above, and are repeated here for the reader's convenience.

-For visual illustrations of how individual features work (and *that* they work as indended, see the [Features](#features) and [Full testing of functionalities](#full-testing-of-functionalities) sections.
+For visual illustrations of how individual features work (and *that* they work as intended, see the [Features](#features) and [Full testing of functionalities](#full-testing-of-functionalities) sections.

 ##### Client goals | testing

 |[header with logo and nav bar](#header)|
 - [CL1] I want to create an online presence specifically for this workshop.
-- [CL2] I want to offer potential customers an easy-to navigate layout.
+- [CL2] I want to offer potential customers an easy-to-navigate layout.
 - [CL3] I want to visually appeal to the target audience, conferring approachability and competence.
-- [CL4] I want potential cus|[Calendly widget](#calendly-widget)|tomers to contact the me by email.
+- [CL4] I want potential customers to contact me by email.
-- [CL5] I want potential customers to book a meeing with me.
+- [CL5] I want potential customers to book a meeting with me.
 - [CL6] I want customers to commission me for holding this workshop.
-- [CL7] I want to direct users to the my blog on Open Access Publishing.
+- [CL7] I want to direct users to my blog on Open Access Publishing.
-- [CL8] I want to direct users to the my social media accounts (Twitter/X, LinkedIn).
+- [CL8] I want to direct users to my social media accounts (Twitter/X, LinkedIn).
 - [CL9] I want to reach potential clients outside my professional network.

 |Goal	|Feature|